-The project brief focused on the village of Kisanfu and Lenge located 200KM from Lubumbashi.
+The project brief focused on local villages near Kolwezi located 200KM from Lubumbashi.
 The proposal demanded a future plan which incorporated well-designed classrooms, flexibility and the prospect of future growth.

-3bd Architects were asked to provide full architectural services from concept through to detailed design, site inspections and a sustainable future vision for the communities of Kisanfu and Lenge.
+3bd Architects were asked to provide full architectural services from concept through to detailed design, site inspections and a sustainable future vision for local communities.

-L’ecole Puzzle is a vision for the next 15 years of the Kisanfu & Lenge areas.
+L’ecole Puzzle is a vision for the next 15 years.
 A place not only for learning, but learning, growing and playing.
 As part of a permaculture strategy combining schools for up to 300 children, the vision displays the possibility for vast vegetation areas, growing spaces and a market in order to support the operation of the school.

 primary school (150 students with 1 teacher per 50 children, teachers offices, first aid room and stores and toilets for students and staff)